MarsJacobs/marsjacobs.github.io/_news/announcement_1.md

 inline: true
 ---

-I am starting as a PhD Intern in [Apple](https://machinelearning.apple.com/)
+I am starting as a PhD Intern at Apple 